 It began in the spring of 1985.
 Actually, let me back up.
 It began specifically at 12:30 a.m. on Dec.26, 1984, the first time Craig and I said “I love you” to one another.
 I was a month over seventeen, a senior in high school, and Craig had just turned nineteen the week before, a college freshman home for Christmas break.
 We’d been dating since the previous summer and my years of wondering what it would feel like to be in love … well, I didn’t have to wonder anymore.
 He was my everything.

 Fast forward to that following spring, where he was at school in Iowa finishing up his first year and I was in Illinois, finishing up my last.
 He always called a couple of times each week after baseball practice and I would go running down the hall and make an airborne dive onto my bed to pick up the phone.
 More often than not, as I was saying hello, I would notice that my digital bedside clock read exactly 7:42 pm.
 That was when, 7:42 – I love you, was born.
 I starting answering his calls with that phrase.
-After time, we tried to call each other at exactly 7:42, and even now, three kids and 25 years of marriage later, when one of us has to be away, we still try to call or text each other at that time, morning or night, to say I love you.
-We continue to have a playful, loving, passionate marriage and I feel blessed beyond measure.
+After time, we tried to call each other at exactly 7:42, and even now, three kids and thirty years of marriage later, when one of us has to be away, we still try to call or text each other at that time, morning or night, to say I love you.
+We continue to have a playful, loving, passionate marriage and I’m filled to the brim with gratitude.

 To me, 7:42 stands for many things; I love you, I’m thankful for you, I cherish you, day in and day out – I will be there for you.
 Over the years, I would check the time and call out “7:42 I love you!” to the kids as we were eating breakfast, getting ready for them to go off to school.
 Or in the evening, I’d notice that time on the clock when we were all snuggled in, reading books together before going to bed.